nhatofo/udacity_dl/README.md

 ## Introduction

 Sparkify is a music streaming startup that provides free and paid on cloud music streaming plans and there are trying to enquire more users with paid plans.
 So they wanted to move from a local postgress analytic data wharehouse to a cloud based anlytics process using Amazon Redshift so that they can be more flexible on the of analyse  their users behavior and how to convert them to paid customers.

-Now they because the amount of data have grown they need a more powerfull data processing tolling at big data scale.
+Now because the amount of data have grown they need a more powerfull data processing tolling at big data scale.

 ## Project Description